Richard Óg de Burgh, 2nd Earl of Ulster: Earl of Ulster

 Richard Óg was the most powerful of the de Burgh Earls of Ulster, succeeding his father in Ulster and Connacht upon reaching his majority in 1280.
-He was a friend of King Edward I of England, who summoned him repeatedly to attend him in person in the Scottish wars, and ranked first among the Earls of Ireland.
+Richard fought in the conquest of Wales in the 1280s, and led vigorous campaigns in Ulster.
+He was a close friend of King Edward I of England, who summoned him repeatedly to attend him in person in the Scottish wars, and ranked first among the Earls of Ireland.
+He was subsequently made general of the forces in Ireland during these wars.
+The earl was occasionally summoned to parliament in England.
 Richard married Margaret, the daughter of his cousin John de Burgh (also spelt de Borough) and Cecily Baillol.

+During his time, the earldom of Ulster enjoyed a period of wealth and prosperity.
+There were around 150 people in Carrickfergus castle when the earl was in residence.
+Richard de Burgh’s children married into the most important families in England, Scotland, and the Lordship of Ireland: Robert the Bruce, King of Scots and the Earls of Gloucester, Kildare, Desmond and Louth were his sons-in-law.

 He pursued expansionist policies that often left him at odds with fellow Norman lords, in particular the FitzGeralds.
 In the 1290s he clashed fiercely with John FitzGerald, 1st Earl of Kildare.
 Matters reached a climax in 1294 when Kildare captured Richard and imprisoned him at Lea Castle for several months "to the disturbance of the whole land".
 The Parliament of Ireland eventually secured Richard's release and thereafter relations between the two men improved, with Richard's daughter Joan marrying Kildare's son and heir.
 Kildare, though he received a royal pardon for his actions, was forced to surrender his lands in Connacht to Richard, and proved no threat to Richard's policy of expansion in the longer term.

 Richard's daughter Elizabeth became the second wife of King Robert the Bruce of Scotland.
 However, this did not stop Richard from leading his forces from Ireland to support England's King Edward I in his Scottish campaigns; Edward captured Elizabeth in 1306, but in order to gain the support of Richard, Edward only put Elizabeth under house arrest.
 When the forces of Edward Bruce invaded Ulster in 1315, the Red Earl led a force against him, but suffered defeat at Connor in Antrim.
 The invasion of Bruce and the uprising of Felim McHugh O'Connor in Connacht left Richard virtually without authority in his lands, but O'Connor was killed in 1316 at the Second Battle of Athenry.
 The result was that Richard was able to recover Ulster after the defeat of Bruce at Faughart.

 Richard died on 29 July 1326 at Athassel Priory, near Cashel, County Tipperary.